rustweave-network/rustweaved/README.md

 $ go install . ./cmd/...
 ```

-- Kaspad (and utilities) should now be installed in `$(go env GOPATH)/bin`.
+- Rustweaved (and utilities) should now be installed in `$(go env GOPATH)/bin`.
 If you did
   not already add the bin directory to your system path during Go installation,
   you are encouraged to do so now.

 ## Getting Started

-Kaspad has several configuration options available to tweak how it runs, but all
+Rustweaved has several configuration options available to tweak how it runs, but all
 of the basic operations work with zero configuration.

 ```bash